Greenhouse ManagerJob Description:

 As well as:

-To become a Greenhouse Manager, there are no specific GCSE subjects that are required.
+To become a Greenhouse Manager, there are no specific subjects that are required.
 However, it’s beneficial to take subjects that develop foundational skills useful in horticulture and agriculture management, including:

 - Biology: Provides a fundamental understanding of plant biology, which is crucial in greenhouse management.